almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/getting-into-tech.md

 [Technology section](/technology/2022.02.02-breaking-into-tech) of this website.

 Also wrote a [blog post about applying for a job](/technology/2022.04.16-apply-for-that-job/) even when you do not meet all of the requirements.
-THe rationale is that it is not your responsibility to disqualify yourself from the job, but the responsibility of the recruiter or HR person to do this.
+The rationale is that it is not your responsibility to disqualify yourself from the job, but the responsibility of the recruiter or HR person to do this.

 ## Certifications